JohnWeisz/TypedJSON/readme.md

    - *this makes it straightforward to consume JSON from other serializers, such as JSON.net*
  - *Polyfill for the `JSON` object removed from distributions.
 If your app relies on this, you'll need a third party polyfill.*

+*If you have concerns about these changes, please don't hesitate to [create an issue](https://github.com/JohnWhiteTB/TypedJSON/issues/new).*

 # TypedJSON

 Typed JSON parsing and serializing for TypeScript that preserves type information, using [decorators](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Decorators.md).
 Parse JSON into actual class instances.
 Recommended (but not required) to be used with [ReflectDecorators](https://github.com/rbuckton/ReflectDecorators), a prototype for an ES7 Reflection API for Decorator Metadata.